erikmav/passport-sqrl/README.md

 ## Browser testing
 The same NodeJS + Express + Passport + passport-sqrl web site can be run from VSCode.
 It uses HTTPS on port 5858.

+### Optional cert trust - Windows
+The test site uses a certificate chain generated in a custom Certificate Authority under the src\Certs directory.
+It includes a root, intermediate, and leaf cert.
+The site uses the leaf as its HTTPS identity.
+To allow Microsoft Edge and Google Chrome trust the site's cert chain, add the certs to your personal cert trust store:

+1. Right-click src\Certs\RootCert.Cert.cer, click Install Certificate, Current User, select custom store option and Trusted Root Certification Authorities
+1. Right-click src\Certs\TestSiteIntermediate.Cert.cer, click Install Certificate, Current User, select custom store option and Intermediate Certification Authorities

+Note this will not establish a trust for Firefox, which uses its own custom cert trust store.

-To run the site:
+### To run the site

 1. Press the F5 key while in VSCode.
-1. If a warning bar about build errors appears, click Debug Anyway
 1. If a firewall popup appears, allow Node.js to open port 5858
 1. Wait for the orange debugging color to appear in the status bar.

 Then:

 1. Open a browser and navigate to https://your-machine-name:5858
-1. Allow a security exception for the self-signed certificate.
+1. Allow a security exception for the certificate (if needed).
-1. You should be redirected to the /login page and see a SQRL QR-Code that can also be clicked.
+1. You should be redirected to the /login page and see a SQRL QR-Code that can be clicked or snapshotted from a phone app.
 1. When clicked, the desktop SQRL client should activate to handle the sqrl:// URL and allow you to log in.

-'''NOTE: Desktop flow is broken because of the self-signed certificate'''

 ## Useful Links